isomerpages/moe-anglicanhigh/_curriculum/Computing & AI.md

 ●	Introduction to Python<br>
 </span></td></tr><tr><td style="background-color:#FFF;border-color:#c0c0c0;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"><span style="color:#222;background-color:#FFF">Game Development Project</span></td><td style="background-color:#FFF;border-color:#c0c0c0;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"><span style="color:#222;background-color:#FFF">Sec 3</span></td><td style="background-color:#FFF;border-color:#c0c0c0;border-style:solid;border-width:1px;color:#222;font-family:Arial, sans-serif;font-size:14px;overflow:hidden;padding:10px 5px;text-align:left;vertical-align:top;word-break:normal"><span style="color:#222;background-color:#FFF">Computing students apply their Python programming knowledge and skills to develop a game for a specific target audience.
 Completed student projects can be viewed <a href="https://sites.google.com/moe.edu.sg/ahscomputingprojects/2023">here</a> </span></td></tr></tbody></table>

+#### Enrichment
+<u>Learning beyond the Curriculum</u><br>
+Our Computing students are encouraged to learn beyond the ‘O’ level curriculum through enrichment programmes, such as the National Digital Explorers, Swift Accelerator Programme and modules by National University of Singapore Centre for Nurturing Computing Excellence.
+Students keen to learn about data science and cybersecurity are given opportunities to join the TP-VJC Data Science Hackathon and Sieberrsec Capture-The-Flag respectively.

+<u>Competitions</u><br>
+Students who wish to deepen their programming skills are given opportunities to take part in competitions such as IDE Code Hackers and the National Olympiad in Informatics.
+For students who aspire to use their programming skills to develop apps that create value for others, they are given opportunities to join the Splash Awards and Swift Explorers Singapore.

+<u>Education and Career Guidance</u><br>
+To give our students a broader perspective beyond the ‘O’ level curriculum, we seek to engage alumni in tech-related fields to interact with our Computing students.
+In 2023, alumnus Dylan Alden Kusbiyantoro (Class of 2022) was invited to share his experience pursuing H2 Computing at Victoria Junior College.

+Mr Eric Chia (Class of 1993), CEO of Advocado, was also invited to join in for our student presentations on their game development project.
+His feedback for the students provided valuable insights from the industry perspective, sharpening our students’ thinking.
+Eric also mentored the Splash Awards team in their app development idea, with the team making it to the top 24 pre-tertiary teams in Singapore!

 ![](/images/Curriculum/AI%20Computing/2023_AI_Computing_09a.jpg)